faithvoid/plugin.video.toonamiX/README.md

 # ToonamiX
 Toonami Aftermath add-on for XBMC4Xbox.
-Backported from the Kodi "TATV" addon.
+Backported and modified from the Kodi "TATV" addon.

 ![](icon.png)